-- Registration: All Class A volunteers must register with the SOMI state office by completing and submitting the A Volunteer Registration Form.
+Registration: All Class A volunteers must register with the SOMI state office by completing and submitting the A Volunteer Registration Form through the volunteer management system.
 Photo identification will be checked by the Area Directors.
-A release to conduct a background check and use of name and likeness to promote and publicize for the purpose of Special Olympics must be signed. - Training/Orientation: Class A volunteers should receive training and written materials regarding their volunteer duties and SOMI's expectations of them as volunteers. - Background Checks: Area Directors (or SOMI staff who work directly with the volunteer) will conduct reference checks on all volunteers.
+A release to conduct a background check and use of name and likeness to promote and publicize for the purpose of Special Olympics must be signed.
+Photo I.D. will be verified by the area director.

+Training/Orientation: Class A volunteers should receive training and written materials regarding their volunteer duties from the volunteer management system and SOMI's expectations of them as volunteers.

+Background Checks: Area Directors (or SOMI staff who work directly with the volunteer) will conduct reference checks on all volunteers.
 Background checks will be conducted every 3 years.
 Class A Volunteers must be screened using a national vendor that includes the sex offender registry for Michigan.
 In addition, SOMI may conduct a statewide criminal background check.
 Motor Vehicle Record checks are required if the applicant answers "yes" to the questions regarding suspension or revocation of driver's license, on the Volunteer Application or if SOMI has received information through the screening process that the applicant may have motor vehicle related convictions.
-SOMI will make the determination regarding the level of involvement allowed for a volunteer, based on the background check through a National vendor.
+SOMI will make the determination regarding the level of involvement allowed for a volunteer, based on the background check through a national vendor.